Overview

 The Hungarian government adopted a National Digitalization Strategy 2022-2030 in 2022 which is aligned with the EU’s Digital Decade Policy Program.
 The strategy is structured around the four main pillars of the Digital Decade Compass measured in Digital Economy and Society Index (DESI).
 These are digital infrastructure, digital skills, digital economy and digital state.
 Hungary has a very ambitious and challenging aim of exceeding the EU average in digital development by the middle of the decade.
 The National Digitalization Strategy targets 95% coverage of households with gigabit networks and 90% usage of e-government services, as well as aims to increase digital skills of the population and to support digitalization of business processes, among others.
 The Hungarian Government’s objective is for Hungary to be among the top 10 performing EU countries in the field of digitalization by 2030.

+Hungary’s overall digital skills are good, with a particularly strong showing among the young people and those with higher education.
+The challenges lie in reducing the digital divide between urban and rural areas and improving the skills of those with lower levels of formal education or being unemployed.
+With targeted efforts in these areas, Hungary could further improve its standing in digital skills.
 The Hungarian government’s focus on digitalization is expected to boost spending on information technology, especially in the manufacturing industry, cybersecurity and government sectors.
 Development and investment in Hungary’s technology industry will be spurred by the adoption of new technologies.

 Market Challenges

+U.S. companies face several notable market challenges in Hungary’s digital economy.
 Hungary’s digital economy is highly regulated and complex.
 This complexity stems in part from the slight differences between EU and national laws.
 Many of these EU regulations are also new and thus not yet fully implemented.
 Consequently, navigating this opaque and fragmented regulatory environment can be a challenge especially for startups and small and medium-sized enterprises (SMEs) with limited financial resources.

 Decisions related to the digital economy are made at several ministries and authorities, no single entity is assigned for digitalization, creating a lack of clarity in the industry.
 There is no real dialog about the digital development of Hungary on a strategic level due to the fragmented decision-making framework.
 The private sector faces challenges in finding the relevant stakeholders.
 Besides the Digital Hungary Agency reporting to the Cabinet Office of the Prime Minister, the non-exhaustive list of stakeholders on digitalization include the Ministry for National Economy, the National Broadcasting and Information Technology Council (NHIT), the Digital Government Agency (DKU) which is responsible for IT Procurement, the Ministry of Foreign Affairs and Trade, the Central Bank of Hungary (MNB) and the National Cybersecurity Institute (NBSZ / NKI) which is responsible for the re-drafting of the law governing IT security, etc.

 IT security laws (Law 50 or Law L) under the narrative of data sovereignty are very restrictive regarding the use of Public Cloud services.
 The regulation restricts sensitive data to be stored and processed within the territory of Hungary (while under the regulation of the EU, it would be sufficient to keep and process data withing the EU).
-Proper data classification would help because already public data (like the website contents of a government office) could be stored and processed in public cloud, however most players are afraid of complications and therefore threat all their data the same, i.e. keeping them within Hungary and on their on-premises data centres.
+Proper data classification would help because already public data (like the website contents of a government office) could be stored and processed in public cloud, however most players are afraid of complications and therefore threat all their data the same, i.e. keeping them within Hungary and on their on-premises data centers.

 Other barriers to U.S. companies entering Hungary’s digital economy might include that many public services are still not available online.
 There was substantial progress on the demand side of e-government, however the quality and completeness of the supply of digital public services for both people and businesses remained relatively low, especially for cross-border service provision, which is key to achieving the Digital Decade target for all key public services to be fully online by 2030.